Chaya Ocampo Go

 Chaya Ocampo Go is a transnational Filipina scholar whose work is a commitment to life and resurgence in ravaged ecologies-communities at the front lines of the climate crisis.
 She trained as a cultural anthropologist and holds a Masters of Arts in Gender, Race, Sexuality & Social Justice from the University of British Columbia.
 She has served in a multiple of community development projects advocating for Indigenous peoples’ rights in the Philippines, and coordinated the Secretariat for Task Force Tabang Visayas in response to Super Typhoon Yolanda/Haiyan in 2013.

 She is currently a PhD student at York University’s Geography Department, and a research fellow for the Citizens’ Disaster Response Centre in the Philippines.
-Her work remains committed to feminist analyses of disasters, with explorations in (counter)mapping projects for local knowledges on disasters along the Pacific Coast of the Philippines.
+Her dissertation is on the political ecology of disaster response in the Philippines.

-Keywords: Critical geographies of disasters; political ecology of local resource management; feminist and decolonizing methodologies; social and climate justice
+Keywords: Critical geographies of disasters; political ecology of disaster response; feminist and decolonizing methodologies; social and climate justice